fc-minecraft/hoc2021-makecode-md/jazz-3.md

 ### @hideIteration true
 ### @explicitHints true

-# Big Band Jazz
+# Big Band Jazz (Solution)

 ## Step 1
-The Jazz Musician has lost his trumpet and is using a kazoo instead.
-Code your Agent through the maze and collect the trumpet.
+The below code is the correct solution to the activity.
+Run the code by pressing the green play button to see it in action.

 #### ~ tutorialhint
 Drag ``||agent.agent move||`` into ``||blocks.on start||`` to give instructions to your agent on how to move.
 Count how far and in what